9/16/24

 ---

 Postscript.
 Something to contemplate: Many famous people (Clint Eastwood, Sally Field, John Lithgow, Noah Webster, and others) are descendants of William Bradford and his second wife.
 They would not exist if my cousin, Dorothy (May) Bradford, had not died.
-Dorothy fell off the Mayflower and drowned in the icy waters while the ship was anchored off Cape Cod Harbor.
+Dorothy "fell" off the Mayflower and drowned in the icy waters while the ship was anchored off Cape Cod Harbor.